Vondrousova ends Svitolina run to reach final

 Whoever advances, it is guaranteed there will be a first-time champion at the All England Club.

-"I can't really believe," said Vondrousova, who had never played on Centre Court before.
+"I can't really believe it," said Vondrousova, who had never played on Centre Court before.

 "I'm just so happy.
 Elina is such a fighter and also a great person.
 It was such a tough match."